ekataglobal/solrcloud_manager/README.md

 **restoreindex**:
 For a given collection, restore a backup created by this tool into that collection.
 Assumes the backup was created by this tool, and that the directory was a shared filesystem like an NFS mount.
+WARNING: A given backup may only be restorable ONCE without some other action on your part.
+See SOLR-8449.

 Config commands